 PUBH 393.
 Public Health Fieldwork.
 3 hours.
-(PUBH 393 may count toward the selective hours for students in the academic track only)
+(Note: Students are highly encouraged to consider PUBH 393 for one of their selectives.)

 Public Health fieldwork is an integrative practicum experience for students who are undergraduate public health majors.
 Course Information: Satisfactory/Unsatisfactory grading only.
 Field work required.
 Locations are chosen from an array of public health sites established through the Fieldwork Coordinator in the Dean's Office.
 Domestic and international opportunities are available.
 Students are expected to spend a minimum of 90 hours in the field site.
 Fieldwork schedules may be configured to the mutual benefit of sites and students.
 Prerequisite(s): Senior standing in the BA in Public Health program and consent of the SPH Fieldwork Coordinator.